There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 We would go so far as to say that it is the most affordable 144 Hz monitor you can get your hands on.

 Oh, and one more thing.
-Don’t use the inbuilt speakers.
+Don’t use the built in speakers.
 They are terrible.
-In fact, if you’re a gamer, you shouldn’t be using inbuilt speakers no matter the monitor.
+In fact, if you’re a gamer, you shouldn’t be using built in speakers no matter the monitor.

-The design is aesthetically pleasing with a small bezel that makes the screen appear larger then it actually is.
-The stand and casing is made out of a strong plastic that is sturdy, so you won’t have any issues with the monitor accidentally losing balance unless you really try to to tip it over.
+The stand and casing are made out of a strong plastic that is sturdy, so you won’t have any issues with the monitor accidentally losing balance unless you really try to tip it over.
 The open stand is also a smart addition and will allow you to trail any cables through it to keep it tidy.

 Considering the excellent price, we can’t be too nitpicky with this monitor, but there have been a few common complaints, and they are mainly to do with the screen.

-In terms of accessibility, the monitor comes with a VGA cable for the VGA input, but if you wish to hook it up to an Apple Mac device, you’ll need to buy the thunderbolt adaptor.
-Similarly, you’ll need to grab an HDMI cable if you want to use this feature.
+In terms of connectivity, the monitor comes with a VGA cable for the VGA input, but if you wish to hook it up to an Apple Mac device, you’ll need to buy the thunderbolt adaptor.
+Similarly, you’ll need to grab a HDMI cable if you want to use the HDMI port.
 This is pretty standard stuff and we’d be surprised if HP provided anything more than the basic cables.

 LG is one of the biggest manufacturers of screens in the world, and so it’s no surprise that they offer a massive line-up of exceptional gaming monitors for the PC gamers out there.

 The first thing you’ll notice is it’s UltraWide, meaning you’ll enjoy 2560 horizontal pixels across the screen and a narrower 1080 pixels vertically.